ark5234/Online-Judge-Codester/DEPLOYMENT_GUIDE.md

 # 🚀 Permanent Solution for Azure IP Changes

+> Note (2025-08-10): This guide is informational.
+For the canonical deployment steps, see README.md.
+Keep this as a reference only.

 ## Problem
 Azure Container Instances change IP addresses when restarted, causing your compiler service to become unreachable.